First Financial: Q3 Earnings Snapshot - WTOP News

-The bank, based in Cincinnati, said it had earnings of 55 cents per share.
-Earnings, adjusted for non-recurring costs, were 67 cents per share.
+The Renton, Washington-based bank said it had a loss of 7 cents per share.

-The holding company for First Financial Bank posted revenue of $302.8 million in the period.
-Its revenue net of interest expense was $202.6 million, which fell short of Street forecasts.
+The bank posted revenue of $20.1 million in the period.
+Its revenue net of interest expense was $9.1 million, missing Street forecasts.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FFBC at https://www.zacks.com/ap/FFBC

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.